-The Revised Manual on Corporate Governance was approved by the Board of Directors on May 24, 2017 and shall take effect on May 24, 2017.
-It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated July 2016.
+The Revised Manual on Corporate Governance was approved by the Board of Directors on October 26, 2018 and shall take effect immediately.
+It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated May 2018.